 - priority seating for people with disabilities and older people

 - audio visual next stop and destination announcements on board the vehicles

 - raised kerbs at the halts and automatic ramps on vehicles to reduce step heights and enable easy access and egress from the vehicles

 - CCTV both on board the vehicles and at halts

 The Department initially carried out a public consultation on the policy proposals for BRT from 23 November 2009 to 19 February 2010.
-More recently a further public consultation, focusing on the route options for BRT and a draft Equality Impact Assessment of the proposals, was carried out from 12 October 2011 to 6 January 2012.
+A further public consultation, focusing on the route options for BRT and a draft Equality Impact Assessment of the proposals, was carried out from 12 October 2011 to 6 January 2012.

 In addition to these formal public consultations, as the detailed designs for each section of the BRT routes were completed, local Public Information Events were held at locations along the routes.
 These events provided an opportunity for local residents, businesses and elected representatives to view the plans and speak to members of the BRT project team.